damianhakert/damianhakert.github.io/source/university/support/index.md

    - Find the differences between the [EE codebase](https://gitlab.com/gitlab-org/gitlab-ce) and the [CE codebase](https://gitlab.com/gitlab-org/gitlab-ce)

-1. Ask as many questions as you can think of the the `#support` chat channel.
+1. Ask as many questions as you can think of on the `#support` chat channel.